petertseng/adventofcode-rb-2020/README.md

   Caching wasn't even necessary - the code would have run fast enough to get on the leaderboard (a few seconds) without it.
 * Day 13 (Shuttle Search): When in doubt, trying on the example would be helpful.
   Looking at `[1068781 % 7, 1068781 % 13, 1068781 % 59, 1068781 % 31, 1068781 % 19]` would have revealed crucial information (the remainders being sought are not `[0, 1, 4, 6, 7]`, but instead the negatives of those).
+* Day 15 (Rambunctious Recitation): When there is a high chance of an off-by-one error, it's worth checking on the example input.
+  Not making an off-by-one error on part one still wouldn't have gotten points for part one but would be about 30 more points for part two.

 # Posting schedule and policy